Lights (musician)

-Lights Poxleitner-Bokan (born Valerie Anne Poxleitner; April 11, 1987), known mononymously as Lights (previously stylized as LIGHTS), is a Canadian musician, singer, and songwriter.
-She is known for singles "Drive My Soul", "February Air", "Ice", "Second Go", "Toes", "My Boots" and "Up We Go", which have charted within the top ninety on the Canadian Hot 100.
-Her work has earned multiple Juno Awards and Canadian Independent Music Awards.
+Lights Valerie Anne Poxleitner-Bokan (born Valerie Anne Poxleitner; April 11, 1987), known mononymously as Lights (previously stylized in all caps), is a Canadian musician, singer, and songwriter.
+Her debut album, The Listening (2009), included the singles "Drive My Soul" and "Saviour".
+Her second album, Siberia, which featured the single "Toes", was released in 2011.
+Her work has earned multiple Canadian Independent Music Awards, and Juno Awards including Pop Album of the Year for her third album Little Machines, which included the single "Up We Go", and fourth album Skin & Earth, in 2015 and 2018, respectively.
+Lights's fifth studio album, Pep, was released in 2022.
+Her newest record A6 was released May 2, 2025.

-Her debut EP Lights was released in July 2008 and achieved commercial success which enabled the release of her first full-length album, The Listening, on September 22, 2009.
-Her second album, Siberia, was released on October 4, 2011.
-Both albums have been certified gold in Canada.
-Lights released her third studio album, Little Machines, on September 19, 2014, which debuted on the Canadian Albums Chart at number five.
-Her fourth album, Skin&Earth, which featured "Giants", was released in September 2017, accompanied by a graphic novel of the same name.
-Lights's fifth studio album, PEP, was released on April 1, 2022.
-Her albums won the Juno Award for Pop Album of the Year in 2015 and 2018.

-Lights has collaborated with artists including Arkells, The Beaches, Bring Me the Horizon, Deadmau5, Felix Cartal, Dear Rouge, i_o, Owl City and Sleepy Tom.
-Lights signed with Fueled by Ramen in 2019 and released Skin&Earth Acoustic, which included three new songs.

-Early life
+Biography

+1987–2007: early years

-Lights was born as Valerie Anne Poxleitner in Timmins, Ontario, to missionary parents Virginia and Eric Poxleitner on April 11, 1987.
+Valerie Anne Poxleitner was born on April 11, 1987, to missionary parents Virginia and Eric Poxleitner.
 She has one older sister, Jess.
-She spent her childhood in many parts of the world, including the Philippines, Jamaica, and Hanover Ontario.
-She was home-schooled by her mother, and was also taught guitar by her father.
+She spent her childhood in many parts of the world, including the Philippines, Jamaica, and Chesley, Ontario.
+She was home-schooled by her mother, and was taught guitar by her father.
 Lights produced her first song "Saturn's Rings" with an eight-track recorder she purchased with inheritance money from her grandmother in 2001.

+In high school, Lights played the guitar and sang in the metal band Shovel Face and accumulated a following through her Myspace page.
 She moved to Toronto at the age of 18 and changed her name to Lights, a nickname derived from her surname.
 Although there was already a signed band named "Lights", officially changing her name allowed her to use it despite the prior claim.

-Music career

-2006–2007: Musical beginnings

-In high school, Lights played the guitar and sang in the metal band Shovel Face and accumulated a following through her Myspace page.
 Lights began her music career writing for Sony/ATV Music Publishing and composed music for the CTV television series Instant Star.
 She and Luke McMaster are credited with composing "Perfect", sung by Alexz Johnson in the role of Jude Harrison.
 In 2007, she contracted with Jian Ghomeshi, who acted as her manager until late 2014.